jennybc/analyze-github-stuff-with-r/README.md

 #>  $ issue:List of 48
 ```

-Create a decent display of how many open issue there are on each repo.
-I use `map_int()` to count the open issues for each repo and standard `dplyr` verbs to select, filter, and arrange.
+Create a decent display of how many open issues there are on each repo.
+I use `map_int()` to count the open issues for each repo and then standard `dplyr` verbs to select, filter, and arrange.
 I'm not even bothering with `knitr::kable()` here because these experiments are definitely not about presentation.

 ``` r
 iss_df %>%